chrs-hoc/chrs-hoc.github.io/README.md

 [Sigidwiki](https://www.sigidwiki.com/wiki/WEFAX)

-### Example station
+### Frequency (nearest)

 U.S. Coast Guard Communications Station NMC - Point Reyes, CA

-Assigned frequencies 4346, 8682, 12786, 17151.2, 22527 kHz
+Assigned frequencies 4346, 8682, 12786, 17151.2, 22527 kHz / USB

 Select a carrier frequency 1.9 kHz below those listed when using a single sideband radio in the USB mode to receive these broadcasts.

 ## Procedure

-1. Tune to the weatherfax station on the SDR (remember to select a carrier frequency 1.9 kHz below the listed)
+1. Tune to the weatherfax station on the SDR, USB (remember to select a carrier frequency 1.9 kHz below the listed)
 2. Route the audio to virtual loopbck cable - [Instructions here](#instructions-for-audio-routing)
 3. Open multipsk by typing 'Multipsk' on the windows search bar
 4. Click on the RX/TX button

 <img
   src="https://raw.githubusercontent.com/chrs-hoc/chrs-hoc.github.io/main/pic/WeatherFax/start1.png"
   alt="MultiPSK"